JayRey21/WindowsVM/README.md

 -Change size depending on what you'll be using the virtual machine for.
 (Size shown is recommended)

--Set-up and username and password (You'll need this to log in to VM)
+-Set-up and username and password (You'll need this to log into your VM)

--Check licensing box
+-Check the licensing box

   **Step 5: Review and Create**